 Brisbane basks in glorious sunshine most of the year.

-However, it’s not just the great weather that makes the River City such a fabulous place to visit.
-There is so much happening in Brisbane right now.
+However, it’s not just the great weather that makes the Queensland capital such a fabulous place to visit.
+There is so much happening in the city right now.
 From an amazing arts and cultural scene, to slick and sophisticated eateries, vibrant nightlife and world-class shopping – the city has a whole lot to offer visitors.

 You can use Brisbane as a base to explore further afield too.
 All of Southeast Queensland’s stunning natural landscapes – including the Gold and Sunshine Coasts – are within easy reach.